MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/e/execute.md

 # execute

 Don't use except to follow the UI.
 Use *run* instead.
-Even if the UI includes *execute*, the action is *run*.
+Even if the UI includes *execute,* the action is *run*.
 Always use *run* in the context of macros and queries.

 **Examples**
 To run the program, select **Execute**.